ryantd42/NY-Legislative-Git/2023/S1178C-2023/bill.md

   (E)  WHEN OPERATION OF THE ENGINE IS REQUIRED FOR THE PURPOSE OF MAIN- TENANCE;
   (F) SUCH VEHICLE IS IDLING FOR THE PURPOSE OF ENSURING THE SAFE  LOAD- ING, UNLOADING, OR TRANSPORT OF PERSONS WITH ONE OR MORE DISABILITIES;
- OR
-  (G) SUCH VEHICLE CONTAINS ONE OR MORE CHILDREN OR PETS.
+  (G) SUCH VEHICLE CONTAINS ONE OR MORE CHILDREN OR PETS; OR (H)  SUCH  VEHICLE  IS  A  MILITARY  TACTICAL VEHICLE USED IN MILITARY TRAINING OPERATIONS.
   3. THIS SECTION SHALL NOT APPLY TO THE OPERATION OF  AUTHORIZED  EMER- GENCY VEHICLES, AS DEFINED BY SECTION ONE HUNDRED ONE OF THE VEHICLE AND TRAFFIC  LAW AND OTHER EMERGENCY VEHICLES AND EQUIPMENT WHILE PERFORMING